mavrommatis/MATLAB/README.md

 x ~ N(x_p,C)

-with x_p and C being the mean vector and covariance matrix for the normal distribution, respectively.
+with x_p and C being the mean vector and covariance matrix, respectively.